African scientists on the road back home

 During recent years, this has happened quite a lot.
 There are UNESCO reports that cite Africa’s brain drain as a major issue for a few like West Africa’s Burkina Faso but there is more.
 There are more reasons why so many who had the chance left Africa.
 For some people, it was financial prospects while for others, it was acquiring knowledge.

 There are people who need new ideas, learn about new ways of exploring things, or want to see if they fit into a broader science landscape to later accomplish in their countries of origin.
 So the brain drain issue is not necessarily a one-way journey. trip.
-It can also be an interesting round-trip while more and more people don’t feel any need anymore to leave Africa for an education abroad at all.
+It can also be an interesting round-trip while more and more people don’t feel any need anymore to leave Africa for education abroad at all.
 See also this post: The Education Crisis in Africa.

 A recent UNESCO report stated, for instance, that since the University of Djibouti was established in 2006, the state has been experiencing a total turnaround.
 In 2008, the global economic and financial crisis even triggered a brain drain reversal in brain drain.
 The crisis either was discouraging scientists from emigrating to Europe or America, or they returned home as countries abroad were experiencing economic and financial hardship.